-1. The Changing European Monetary Union, George Zanias
+1. The Changing European Monetary Union, George Zanias 6 ECTS credits

-An introduction to the economics of a monetary union (optimum currency areas, benefits and costs of a common currency).
+Introduction to the economics of a monetary union (optimal currency areas: asymmetric shocks - external and internal, effectiveness of national monetary policies, benefits and costs of a common currency).

-The economics of the European Monetary Union (EMU): EMU institutions and policies.
+The economics of the European Monetary Union (EMU): EMU institutions and policies: the Maastricht Treaty, the ECB, the Eurozone Monetary policy.
+The incomplete EMU.